 - Child Care Health Consultants are health professionals knowledgeable about child health and development as well as child care safety.

 - Increasing the number of best practices in place resulted in many improvements for children during the year.
-For example, the percent of children who were provided:
+For example, the percent of children in Shape NC who were provided:

-- 90 minutes or more of daily physical activity increased from 14 percent to 72 percent in year two centers and 87 percent to 100 percent in year one centers.
+- 90 minutes or more of daily physical activity increased from 51% to 85%

-- Fruit two or more times per day increased from 9% to 54%in year two centers and 57% to 100% in year one centers.
+- Fruit two or more times per day increased from 34% to 80%.

-- 40 medical practices with a total of 239 medical providers, participated in ABCD in the fiscal year 2013.
-These practices served 36,079 children and 57%of these children received Medicaid.
+- 40 medical practices with a total of 246 medical providers, participated in ABCD in the fiscal year 2015.
+Developmental screening rates among ABCD practices rose from 85.2% to 96.3%